A mesoscopic model for the rheology of dilute and semidilute solutions of wormlike micelles: Introduction

 Between the two extremes of continuum models and coarse-grained mesoscopic models for wormlike micelle solutions lie phenomenological models that are `microstructurally' inspired, and which aim to predict both the shapes of flow curves and the existence of banded structures in shear flow~\cite{Turner1992,Vasquez2007,Zhou2014,Adams2018,Graham2021,Graham2024}.
 In contrast to vorticity banding, which is typically observed in shear flows of dilute wormlike micellar solutions and requires the existence of a reentrant flow curve, shear banding is observed in semidilute entangled and concentrated solutions, and requires the shear rate to be a multi-valued function of shear stress over a range of shear stresses~\cite{olmsted2008,Dhont2008}.

-Phenomenological models for semidilute entangled and concentrated solutions, such as the VCM model~\cite{Vasquez2007,Zhou2014} and Brownian dynamics simulations~\cite{Cook2020} of refined versions of these models~\cite{Adams2018} are able to capture the non-monotonic dependence of shear stress on shear rate.
+The non-monotonic dependence of shear stress on shear rate is captured by phenomenological models for semidilute entangled and concentrated solutions, such as the VCM model~\cite{Vasquez2007,Zhou2014} (where entanglement effects are treated implicitly through an empirically tuneable parameter) and Brownian dynamics simulations~\cite{Cook2020} of refined versions of these models~\cite{Adams2018}.
 These studies, which are built on the representation of micelles by two species of dumbbells, short and long, where two short dumbbells can combine to form a long one and the long dumbbell can break into two short ones, suggest that the high shear rate band consists of the short micelle species while the low shear rate band consists of the longer micelle species.
 This is consistent with experimental observations of differences in birefringence in the two banded regions in Couette flow that are at different shear rates but at the same shear stress~\cite{decruppe1995}.
 Though examination of the semidilute entangled and concentrated regimes is outside the scope of this work, it is worth pointing out that this insight into the molecular composition of the shear bands obtained with models that are highly coarse-grained, is already quite valuable, and suggests that much greater understanding could be gained by the development of more fine-grained models which are capable of capturing wormlike micellar structure and dynamics on the molecular scale more accurately and that can predict the occurrence of banding.
 Such models are, however, currently lacking.